 The Smart Money – Michael Konik

-Not every book on sports betting has to be informative.
+Not every book on sports gambling has to be informative.
 That’s why you find Michael Konik’s The Smart Money: How the World’s Best Sports Bettors Beat the Bookies Out of Million on our list.
-It’s not purely for entertainment, as there are a few useful nuggets, but it’s one of the best looks into the minds and practices of professional sports bettors.
+It’s not purely for entertainment, as there are a few useful nuggets, but it’s one of the best looks into the minds and practices of bettors.

 It’s a book I wouldn’t be shocked to see made into a movie someday and does offer some valuable tidbits on-line shopping and its importance.
 “Fading the public” is also a common theme in the book and is a tactic that the syndicate Konik works within the book.
 One of the better themes in the book is how difficult it is for bettors to get money down on games once they become known as profitable gamblers.
 This is something that will happen to all bettors profitable bettors eventually.
 Being limited or discouraged from wagering is a rite of passage.